ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/API_discovery.md

+---
+description: Starting with version 3.8, the IP Fabric platform can combine the CLI (Command-Line Interface) discovery with API (Application Programming Interface)...
+---

 # How API Discovery Works

 Starting with version 3.8, the IP Fabric platform can combine the CLI (Command-Line Interface) discovery with API (Application Programming Interface) discovery.